 Understated and often hidden.
 These spaces tend to gather serious listeners after louder clubs begin hollowing out.

 Toronto does nightlife with endurance.
-That can be exciting, but it means visitors need a little strategy.
+That is exciting, and visitors need a little strategy.
 Transit deadlines, weather swings, queue culture and surge-priced rideshares are all part of the landscape.

 Streetcar timing matters.
-Missing the last useful connection can turn the end of the night into a logistical puzzle.
+Missing the last useful connection turns the end of the night into a logistical puzzle.

-Toronto can switch from clear and warm to windy and wet in a short window, especially in summer.
+Toronto switches from clear and warm to windy and wet in a short window, especially in summer.

 Queues matter, bouncers matter and arriving with unrealistic timing usually creates the wrong kind of story.

 However polished or chaotic the night becomes, hunger usually takes over around 3 am.
 Toronto remains generous at that hour.
-Diners, Korean BBQ spots, burger counters and pizza windows provide the kind of unsentimental comfort that can make the entire evening feel coherent in retrospect.
+Diners, Korean BBQ spots, burger counters and pizza windows provide the kind of unsentimental comfort that makes the entire evening feel coherent in retrospect.

 Sometimes the last great memory of a night in Toronto is not the club or the setlist.
 It is the hot grill, the low music and the person behind the till acting as though 4.10 am is a perfectly ordinary time to start a conversation.